MassDEP Reduce, Reuse, Repair Micro-Grant

-This program provides grants of up to $5,000 to for-profit and non-profit organizations, regional authorities, and eligible municipalities for short-term waste reduction projects.
+This program provides grants of up to $10,000 to eligible for-profit and non-profit organizations, regional authorities, municipalities, and schools/colleges for short-term reuse and repair projects.

 Reduce, Reuse, Repair Micro-Grant Questions?